-We endeavour to match children and young people with families that can meet their needs both emotionally and practically.
-We complete a matching checklist for every referral that we receive in relation to each family with a vacancy before proposing the match to a Local Authority.
-All of our foster families are approved to take children aged 0-18 to allow flexibility but having such a wide range of approval requires a robust matching process to ensure that our families are working with children who are best suited to their abilities.
+We endeavour to match children and young people with families that can meet their needs both emotionally, practically and culturally.
+We complete the matching criteria in our admissions policy for every referral that we receive in relation to each family with a vacancy before proposing the match to a Local Authority.